Click here to view the Disciplinary Process & Possible Sanctions.

 Nothing may be bolted or fastened to any wall in a manner that would cause damage to the wall.
 Furniture bolted to the walls by the institute may not be removed.
 All rooms must be left in the original condition at the end of the school year.
 Any alterations not consistent with residence life policies will be corrected immediately at the student’s expense.
-Lofting of beds on other room furniture is prohibited.
-Any loft built must be free standing, no taller than (5) five feet and must be approved by the office of residence life prior to installation.
+Lofting of beds is prohibited.

 Students will be held responsible for all damages in the room, building and common areas, including all doors.
 The cost of damages will be charged to his/her account and a service charge may be assessed to cover processing.
 Room condition reports must be filled out and returned to the office of residence life within the first week of occupancy.

 Students living in stevens housing are required to pay a security deposit to ensure monetary responsibilities are fulfilled should the room, furnishings or common areas be damaged by the students and/or their guests.